-If you are thinking of studying for an MBA, the cost could be one of your major considerations.
+If you are thinking of studying for an MBA, the cost could be one of your major considerations, so what about MBA Scholarships?
 Whilst an MBA is designed to enhance your career in business and therefore enhance your earning potential, with fees of up to £87,000 at the more prestigious schools, it can be a life changing decision.

 Whilst there are postgraduate loans available for UK students from the Student Loan Company, the maximum amount you can borrow is £10,906 for 2019.
 Whilst this will probably cover the cost of your MBA fees at the majority of schools, you still need to find money to live on and if you opt to study full time, you will not be earning money.

 So what other funding is available?

 Many universities do offer scholarships specifically for MBAs.
 The first place to look for these is on the MBA pages of the university website.
 They will not necessarily be listed on the general scholarship pages, so make sure you navigate to the Business school pages to find out what is offered.

 Most universities offer varying levels of scholarships for Masters degrees.
 They will not necessarily be subject specific but can of course be applied to an MBA in most cases.
 You can search for these scholarships on our database.

 Many universities offer tuition fee discounts to their alumni to go on and study a postgraduate degree.
 Check out if this applies to the university where you studied your undergraduate degree.